metauni/general/README.md

-# general
+# General

-For development of everything else
+For bits and pieces and for posting issues about anything in metauni that falls outside of the individual repositories.